earlyann/Project_Vacation_Ideas/README.md

 - Wind speed less than 4.5 m/s
 - Zero cloudiness

 Finally, VacationPy use the Geoapify API to find the first hotel located within 10,000 meters of my ideal coordinates and adds the hotel name and the country as additional information in the hover message for each city on the map.
-The maps created in VacationPy are also saved to the output folder.
+The maps created in VacationPy are also saved to the output_data folder.